KimiBai/hello-world/README.md

 # hello-world
 My first repository in Github

-I like :sleep:, :game: and :play:.
+I like :pizza: :gaming: and :play:.